LittleBayDigital/rancher-goagent/readme.md

 rancher-gocd-agent
 =======================

-Builds a docker image for gocd agent based on `java:8-jre-alpine`.
+Builds a docker image for gocd agent based on the official `java:8-jre-alpine`.

+This is a fork of [rawmind/rancher-goagent](https://hub.docker.com/r/rawmind/rancher-goagent/) without the extra `confd` nor `monit` dependencies.

 To build: